-- 1 Turbidity is a measure of the cloudiness of the water.
+1 - Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on 8/12/22 (2.38 NTU).
-State regulations require that turbidity must always be less than or equal to 1.0 NTU. - 2 During 2022, 20 samples were collected and analyzed for Lead & Copper.
+State regulations require that turbidity must always be less than or equal to 1.0 NTU.

+2 - During 2023, 5 samples were collected and analyzed for Lead & Copper.
 The value above represents the 90th percentile.
-In other words 90% or more of our samples were below the action level for both lead and copper. - 3 Drinking water containing these disinfection byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.
+In other words 90% or more of our samples were below the action level for both lead and copper.

+3 - Drinking water containing these disinfection byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer.